 The gNB shall implement the following integrity protection algorithms:

-128-NIA1, 128-NIA2 as defined in 5.6.1.2.
+- 128-NIA1, 128-NIA2 as defined in subclause 5.6.2 of the present document.

-The gNB may implement the following integrity protection algorithms:
+The gNB may implement the following integrity protection algorithm:

-128-NIA3 as defined in 5.6.1.2.
+- 128-NIA3 as defined in subclause 5.6.2 of the present document.

-Integrity protection of the user data between the UE and gNB is optional to use.
+Integrity protection of the user data between the UE and the gNB is optional to use.

-NOTE: Integrity protection of user plane adds the overhead of the packet size and increases the processing load both in the UE and gNB.
+NOTE: Integrity protection of user plane adds the overhead of the packet size and increases the processing load both in the UE and the gNB.

 Integrity protection of the RRC-signalling and NAS-signalling is mandatory to use, except in the following cases:

-Editor's note: The list of exceptions is FFS.
+Editor's Note: The list of exceptions is FFS.

-5.2.4 Requirements for gNB setup and configuration
+5.2.4 Requirements for the gNB setup and configuration

 Setting up and configuring gNBs shall be authenticated and authorized so that attackers shall not be able to modify the gNB settings and software configurations via local or remote access.